lookit/lookit-docs/docs/source/definitions.rst

 Responses
 ---------
 When a Participant takes part in a study, the answers to their questions, as well as other metadata like the time taking the study, are saved in a Response.
-In addition, many Responses are associated with video attachments.
+In addition, many Responses are associated with videos.

 Study
 ------